cornerstone-consulting/INFIODocs/infio-plugin.md

 #### Offline mode
 - **Automated**: Collects DDL, DMS, and Object Dependency Files.
-- **Manual**: Profiler Extended Events (instructions provided after assessment).
+- **Manual**: Profiler Events (instructions provided after assessment).

 #### Mixed mode
 - **Automated**: DDL Dependency File.
-- **Manual**: Profiler Extended Events, DMS and Database Dependency Files.
+- **Manual**: Profiler Events, DMS and Database Dependency Files.

-#### Profiler extended events
-In both modes, **Profiler Extended Events** collection is a manual step.
+In both modes, **Profiler Events** collection is a manual step.
 After the assessment, you'll receive instructions on how to capture them.

+#### Online mode
+- **Automated**: Collects DDL, DMS, Object Dependency files and create extended event session for extended events.
+- **Manual**: There is a no need to perform manual steps.

+#### Collect the XML file for extended events
+- In this mode, INFIO plugin generates the XML file of extended events by providing extended event session name.
 ---

 ### Features